zuzannaranuszkiewicz/final-thesis-2024/README.md

 The cards work like an accordion, so - thanks to Java Script - they open with more detailed information inside.

-### To view how the code works on the actual website, go to [roombookings.zuzannaranuszkiewicz.dk](roombookings.zuzannaranuszkiewicz.dk)
+### To view how the code works on the actual website, go to [https://roombookings.zuzannaranuszkiewicz.dk](https://roombookings.zuzannaranuszkiewicz.dk)